Updated Apr 11, 2026

 What role should the Student Union play in design studies?

 The Student Union can aggregate signals across modules, highlight recurring operational issues, and convene forums where students test solutions with staff.
 Its workshops and drop-ins provide lower-stakes spaces to surface concerns and suggest fixes.
-Where programme teams share trackers and attend union-led check-ins, students see movement on issues faster, and staff gain early warning of emerging problems.
+Where programme teams share trackers and attend union-led check-ins, students see movement on issues faster, and staff gain earlier warning of emerging problems.

 What should programme teams prioritise now?